 - Image alt tags (the text that describes an image and appears if the image doesn’t load properly)

-- Use the report’s instruction to make changes to your page that will improve your SEO.
+Use the report’s instructions to make changes to your page that will improve your SEO.

-This is the starting point for your website pages.
-Once you create the first version of your page, your work isn’t done.
-You should test different versions of your page to see which creates the most conversions (the percentage of users who complete the desired action on the page).
+Especially when writing focused landing pages, you should test different versions of your page to see which creates the most conversions (the percentage of users who complete the desired action on the page).

 Create versions of your page with different variations of: